 Trump Says He Supports 'Intelligent' Background Checks

-President Trump on Friday indicated that he supported new legislation on background checks for gun purchases after recent mass shootings in Texas and Ohio.
+President Trump on Friday indicated that he supported new legislation on "intelligent" background checks for gun purchases after recent mass shootings in Texas and Ohio.

 "On background checks, we have tremendous support for really common-sense, sensible, important background checks," Trump told reporters at the White House.